Warsar/PythonPushScript/README.md

 This is just something I created when I had free time at work but there are some things I want to add:
 - Upload multiple files at once (in case the script needs data from another file)
 - Upload to multiple servers
+- Implement the use of parameters
+- Displaying stdout and stderr